thegenemyers/FASTK/README.md

 ## _Author:  Gene Myers_
 ## _First:   July 22, 2020_
-## _Current: October 10, 2020_
+## _Current: October 20, 2020_

 FastK is a k-mer counter that is optimized for processing high quality DNA assembly data sets such as those produced with an Illumina instrument or a PacBio run in HiFi mode.
-For example it is about X times faster than KMC3 when counting 40-mers in a 50X HiFi data set.
+For example it is about 2 times faster than KMC3 when counting 40-mers in a 50X HiFi data set.
 Its relative speedup decreases with increasing error rate or increasing values of k, but regardless is a general program that works for any DNA sequence data set and choice of k.
-It is further designed to handle data sets of arbitrarily large size, e.g. a 100X data set of a 32GB Axolotl genome (3.2Tbp) can be performed on a machine with just 12GB of memory provided it has ~6.4TB of disk space available.
+It is further designed to handle data sets of arbitrarily large size, e.g. a 100X data set of a 32GB Axolotl genome (3.2Tbp) can be performed on a machine with just 12GB of memory provided it has ~6.5TB of disk space available.

 FastK can produce the following outputs: